shoelace-style/shoelace/docs/pages/getting-started/installation.md

 ## The difference between CDN and NPM

-You'll notice above that the CDN links all start with `/cdn/<path>` and imports using NPM use `/dist/<path>`.
+You'll notice above that the CDN links all start with `/%CDNDIR%/<path>` and imports using NPM use `/%NPMDIR%/<path>`.
-The `/cdn` files use a different bundle from `/dist`. `/cdn` files come "prebundled" which means all dependencies are inlined so you do not need to worry about loading any additional libraries. `/dist` does **NOT** prebundle dependencies allowing for your bundler of choice to more efficiently deduplicate dependencies resulting in smaller overall bundles and greater code sharing.
+The `/%CDNDIR%` files use a different bundle from `/%NPMDIR%`. `/%CDNDIR%` files come "pre-bundled" which means all dependencies are inlined so you do not need to worry about loading any additional libraries. `/%NPMDIR%` does **NOT** pre-bundle dependencies allowing for your bundler of choice to more efficiently deduplicate dependencies resulting in smaller overall bundles and greater code sharing.

 TLDR:

-- `@shoelace-style/shoelace/cdn` is for CDN
+- `@shoelace-style/shoelace/%CDNDIR%` is for CDN
-- `@shoelace-style/shoelace/dist` is for NPM
+- `@shoelace-style/shoelace/%NPMDIR%` is for NPM

 This change was introduced in `v2.5.0` to address issues around installations from NPM loading multiple versions of libraries such as the Lit  web component library which Shoelace uses internally.